Senkaku Islands: Post-2012 escalation

 Since the 2012 flare-up, China has significantly increased its maritime and air activities surrounding the islands aimed at undermining Japan's long-standing physical control, prompting reciprocal responses from Japan.
 Chinese vessels have increasingly entered the contiguous zone adjacent to the territorial waters around the Senkaku Islands, with near-daily frequency, prompting the Japan Coast Guard to respond by consistently shadowing and issuing warnings.
-In 2013, China also established an East China Sea ADIZ that includes the airspace over the Senkaku islands, which drew protests from Japan and was widely analyzed by international security sources.
+In 2013, China also established an East China Sea ADIZ that includes the airspace over the Senkaku Islands, which drew protests from Japan and was widely analyzed by international security sources.

-In August 2016 the Japanese foreign minister Fumio Kishida told China's foreign minister Wang Yi "that the activity represented an escalation of tensions".
+In August 2016, the Japanese foreign minister Fumio Kishida told China's foreign minister Wang Yi "that the activity represented an escalation of tensions."
 It was the first meeting of the top diplomats since the Permanent Court of Arbitration ruling against China's South China Sea claims and was coincident with a three-party meeting (including South Korea) relative to a North Korean submarine-launched missile in the Sea of Japan.

-The martime campaign of China has intensified since 2019, with its vessels attempting to harass Japanese fishing boats and China Coast Guard gaining legal authority in 2021 to fire on foreign ships.
+The maritime campaign of China has intensified since 2019, with its vessels attempting to harass Japanese fishing boats, while the China Coast Guard gained legal authority in 2021 to fire on foreign ships.

 In 2024, media reporting based on Japan Coast Guard statistics described a near year-round presence of Chinese government vessels in the contiguous zone (355 days) and dozens of territorial-sea entries; The Diplomat reported 42 such days, while Stars and Stripes cited Japan Coast Guard figures of 39 incursions within 12 nautical miles that year.
 On 21–24 March 2025, four China Coast Guard vessels remained inside waters claimed by Japan for a record 92 hours and 8 minutes, according to contemporary reports citing Japan Coast Guard releases.
 In May 2025, Japan and China exchanged accusations of an airspace violation near the islands following a China Coast Guard helicopter flight; both sides lodged protests.
 Short-duration entries into waters claimed by Japan continued later in 2025, according to Jiji Press bulletins.
-More generally, wire-service reporting has chronicled routine instances in which the China Coast Guard announces patrols around Diaoyu Islands while the Japan Coast Guard issues warnings for Chinese vessels to leave waters claimed by Japan.
+More generally, wire-service reporting has chronicled routine instances in which the China Coast Guard announces patrols around the Diaoyu Islands while the Japan Coast Guard issues warnings for Chinese vessels to leave waters claimed by Japan.
+On 27 January 2026, Reuters reported that since late 2025, the Japanese government had been advising fishers to avoid the Senkaku Islands in order to not escalate relations with China.